datacentricdesign/iob22/code-practice/03-function/step3.md

 Encoding

-Concatenation, adding strings together, we noticed this principle in the first code practice when trying to sum two numbers which were in of type string
+Concatenation, adding strings together, we noticed this principle in the first assignment when trying to sum two numbers which were in of type string